 * OPEC, other producers extend production cut to March 2018

-At Thursday's meeting in Vienna, the Organization of the Petroleum Exporting Countries (OPEC) and some non-OPEC producers agreed to extend a pledge to cut around 1.8 million barrels per day (bpd) until the end of the first quarter of 2018.
-The initial agreement would have expired in June this year.
+At Thursday's meeting in Vienna, the Organization of the Petroleum Exporting Countries and some non-OPEC producers agreed to extend a pledge to cut around 1.8 million barrels per day (bpd) until the end of the first quarter of 2018.
+The initial agreement would have expired next month.

-U.S. West Texas Intermediate (WTI) crude futures were below $50, at $49.15, though still up 16 cents from their last close.
+U.S. West Texas Intermediate (WTI) crude futures remained below $50, at $49.11, though up 21 cents from their last close.

 U.S. oil production <C-OUT-T-EIA> has already risen by 10 percent since mid-2016 to over 9.3 million bpd, close to the output of top producers Russia and Saudi Arabia.

-With U.S. output rising steadily and OPEC and its allies potentially ramping up production in 2018 to regain lost market share, many traders already expect another price slump.
+With U.S. output rising steadily and OPEC and its allies potentially ramping up production in 2018 to regain lost market share, many traders, including Goldman Sachs, already expect another price slump.